Role Models, Heroes And Icons Who We Admire In Marketing

 The illiterate of the twenty first century are not those who cannot read or write, but the ones that are not able to learn, unlearn and relearn- that’s a quote by Alvin Toffler, a futurist who wrote Future Shock, I love that quote because marketing transformation is powered by the three key actions that he calls out.

 Learn.
-There are ideas, approaches, techniques that continue to be true today and can help you win and succeed and work in today's world continue immerse, be open and master the craft.
+There are ideas, approaches, techniques that continue to be true today and can help you win and succeed and work in today's world continually immerse, be open and master the craft.

 Unlearn.
 Those are the ideas, approaches, biases and principles that you have to let go of.
-In advertising we need to unlearn the fixed top down funnel of awareness, interest, desire, action - that’s not fit for purpose today, or the marketing planning approach of setting it up and forgetting about it because the digital world were in and where humans are responding to day to day interactions, minute interactions, constant stimuli, we don’t operate in that linear way.
+In advertising we need to unlearn the fixed top down funnel of awareness, interest, desire, action - that’s not fit for purpose today, or the marketing planning approach of setting it up and forgetting about it, because the digital world we are in and where humans are responding to day to day interactions, minute interactions, constant stimuli, we don’t operate in that linear way.

 Just taking a step back for those new listeners that have joined us, Sam and I used to work together back in the early nineties and that was at a grocery retailer called Safeway, we worked in very different departments and we became friends.
 We talked a lot about football, beer and marketing.
 We had quite diverse views on many subjects but quite a lot of common ground as well, one subject we never agreed on was football, Sam never quite grasped my love for my football team, but putting that aside many years later it actually turned out that my Dad lived in the same town as Sam - Luton.
 My step sister went to school with Sam and I think it was in the same class wasn’t it?